 To Sorority or Not?
 Rushing In…

 Are you rushing in?
-For parents of incoming freshman, you probably are starting to hear whispers about sorority rush.
-The way rush is handled for sororities are very different than fraternities.
+For parents of incoming freshman, you probably are starting to hear whispers about sorority recruitment.
+The way recruitment is handled for sororities are very different than fraternities.
 Talk to any parent at any school, and you will not find too many who love the process.
 But like the process or not, sororities and fraternities do have their advantages, especially at a large college.

 At this point, you may be thinking why would I want my daughter to subject herself to going through this process?
 Personally speaking, while sorority life may not be for everyone, they do offer a lot of benefits including being extremely visible and active on campus, involvement in philanthropies, high academics and most importantly, they make the massive size of UF seem a little smaller.
 To this day, I can say I made lifelong friendships in my sorority at UF and, thanks to social media, have reconnected with some that I lost touch with over the years.

-Both of my daughters went through rush and they had two completely different experiences and expectations.
+Both of my daughters went through recruitment and they had two completely different experiences and expectations.
 My older daughter rushed her freshman year and did not get accepted into the sorority of her choice so she dropped out.
 It was a very heart-wrenching experience, listening to the highs and lows and then tears.
 Feelings of rejection took center stage especially since she had friends that were invited back to the sorority of their choice.

 Most of her friends joined that year and she felt a little left out but stood by her decision.
-She did go through rush the following year and joined the sorority she wanted her freshman year.
+She did go through recruitment the following year and joined the sorority she wanted her freshman year.
 Collective sighs of relief lead to three years of her making some lifelong friends both in her sorority and in other sororities through her involvement in campus events such as Gator Growl, Dance Marathon, Her Campus, and other organizations.

-Her sister, albeit a legacy now in two sororities (her sister’s and mine) went through rush with a completely different attitude; some of it was based on preconceived ideas about each sorority, but she knew which houses were most likely not going to invite her back and did not take being dropped so personally.
+Her sister, albeit a legacy now in two sororities (her sister’s and mine) went through recruitment with a completely different attitude; some of it was based on preconceived ideas about each sorority, but she knew which houses were most likely not going to invite her back and did not take being dropped so personally.
 Speaking of legacies, if you were in a sorority or your student has a sibling that was in a sorority, no matter the college, you can send a letter of recommendation.
 Click here for the email addresses for each chapter.

 Most going through recruitment already have heard about the different sorority houses at UF.
 In their mind, they know which ones are considered the most popular.
 That is exactly what makes this a difficult process.